-Time deposit includes deposits with the Parent Company which is renewable on a quarterly basis and on which no profit is charged.
+Time deposit includes deposits from the Parent Company which is renewable on a quarterly basis and on which no profit is charged.

-10 Issued and paid up share capital
+10 Issued and paid-up share capital

-The issued and fully paid-up capital of the Company comprises of 5,000,000 shares of AED 100 each.
-As at 31 December 2020 and 2019, share capital is held by the following parties:
+The authorised, issued and fully paid-up capital of the Company comprises of 5,000,000 shares of AED 100 each.
+As at 31 December 2021 and 2020, share capital is held by the following parties: